 Skill QUEST staff and management is an energetic team with a wealth of knowledge in nonprofit operations from diverse cultural, educational, and experiential backgrounds.

 Executive Director, Dr. Priscilla Kimery, has an Ed.D in Educational Administration with a Minor in Secondary and Community College Curriculum.
 Dr. Kimery has 18 years’ experience as Director of Research and Program Evaluation with Plano ISD with a budget of nearly one million dollars and strategic planning duties.

-Lead Career Counselor, Samanda Gronstal, B.A. in Spanish and English, is a certified bilingual teacher, and secondary Spanish, reading and writing instructor.
+Director of Participant Services, Samanda Gronstal, B.A. in Spanish and English, is a certified bilingual teacher, and secondary Spanish, reading and writing instructor.
 She implemented and managed a school Peer Mediation Program and also resolved disputes between management and tenants.
 Her long involvement with Dallas Area Interfaith (DAI) gives her extensive knowledge of community resources, adult education, goal setting and long-term strategies.